r-ramos2/Static-Website-Hosting-on-AWS/README.md

 In this project, we demonstrated how to host a static website on Amazon S3.
 By following these steps, we have created a scalable and reliable website that can handle high levels of traffic.
 Feel free to message me with code improvement suggestions.

 ## Acknowledgment
-This tutorial is adapted from the [Amazon S3 tutorial for hosting a static website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) provided by Amazon Web Services.
+This tutorial is adapted from the [Configuring a static website on Amazon S3 website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) provided by Amazon Web Services.
 We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the "Static Website Hosting on Amazon S3" tutorial.